VPN Technology

 Extranet-based

-When companies use Site-to-site virtual private networks type to connect to the office of another company such as a supplier or partner).
+When companies use Site-to-site virtual private networks type to connect to another company’s office such as a supplier or partner).
 It is called an Extranet based VPN.
 Extranet-based Site-to-site VPN can create a virtual bridge between the networks at geographically isolated offices and connect them through the Internet and maintain secure and private communication between the networks.

 Advantages of VPN

-The VPN technology was developed for the security of the peoples and especially for sending encrypted data over an unsecured or less secured network.
+VPN technology was developed for people’s security, especially for sending encrypted data over an unsecured or less secure network.
 Besides the VPN technology has many other advantages:

-• Cost savings– VPNs is a cost-saving because once it is created, the maintenance cost is very low.
-Companies can use Internet services to connect remote offices and remote users to the main corporate site, which also eliminate the expenses of the companies.
+• Cost savings—VPNs are cost-saving because once they are created, the maintenance cost is very low.
+Companies can use Internet services to connect remote offices and users to the main corporate site, which also eliminates their expenses.

-• Scalability– Due to the use of the internet it is easy to add new users to the VPN.
-The companies can add large amounts of users to the capacity without adding major infrastructure.
+• Scalability—The Internet makes it easy to add new users to the VPN.
+Companies can add large numbers of users to the capacity without adding major infrastructure.

 • Compatibility – Mobile workers and telecommuters can access their corporate network using their high-speed Internet service because VPN technology is supported broadband services such as DSL and cable.

-• Unblock websites & bypass filters.
-Using a VPN we can access the blocked websites or we can bypass the internet filters.
+• Unblock websites and bypass filters.
+Using a VPN, we can access blocked websites or bypass internet filters.